gn-t-k/gistpad-wiki/how-to-use-gistpad-wiki.md

-# How to Use Gistpad Wiki
+# How to Use GistPad Wiki